Ken Holland: Detroit Red Wings

 After his playing career ended, Holland took a job with the Red Wings as a scout in Western Canada.
 He subsequently served seven years as Director of Amateur Scouting and three as assistant general manager.
 On July 18, 1997, he was promoted to general manager, executive vice president and alternate governor of the Detroit Red Wings.
 The 2012–13 season was his 16th as general manager and his 30th year overall with the Red Wings organization.
 He has won the Stanley Cup four times with Detroit: the first in 1997 as assistant general manager and goaltending coach, and the latter three as general manager in 1998, 2002 and 2008.

 With Detroit, Holland gained a reputation as one of the most successful general managers in the NHL.
 Under his leadership as GM the Red Wings won the Central Division ten times, the regular-season Conference title five times, the Presidents' Trophy four times, and the Stanley Cup three times, and won more regular-season games (789) and postseason games (118) than any other NHL team.

 On August 14, 2014, the Red Wings announced they signed Holland to a four-year contract extension through the end of the 2017–18 season.
 On April 7, 2018, the Red Wings announced they signed Holland to a two-year contract extension through the end of the 2019–20 season.
 On April 19, 2019, the Red Wings announced that Holland had been promoted to senior vice president of the team, and signed a multi-year contract extension.
 This promotion was done in part to accommodate hiring Steve Yzerman as general manager.

 Edmonton Oilers

 On May 7, 2019, the Edmonton Oilers named Holland general manager and president of hockey operations.
 The deal was for a reported five-year term and filled a GM spot that had been open since January.

-Holland spent five years with Edmonton, reaching the Western Conference Finals twice and Stanley Cup Finals once, in 2024.
+Holland spent five years with Edmonton, reaching the Western Conference finals twice and the Stanley Cup Final once, in 2024.
 Following the Oilers' loss in the Finals, and with his contract expiring, the Oilers and Holland mutually decided to part ways on June 27, 2024.
 Holland was succeeded in these positions by Stan Bowman, the son of Scotty Bowman whom Holland had worked with closely in Detroit.